Developing a Synthetic Socio-Economic Index through Autoencoders: Evidence from Florence's Suburban Areas: Simulations

-In all simulation scenarios, the results reinforce the insights from our empirical analyses.
-Under stress‐test conditions, AutoSynth consistently outperforms benchmark methods in preserving inter‐observational distances.
-Moreover, its performance advantage grows as sample size increases—a trend not seen in competing algorithms.
-Accordingly, we recommend relying on conventional aggregation techniques for small‐sample studies and adopting AutoSynth as the dataset size expands.
 Finally, as shown in Figure \ref{fig:3_dgp}, AutoSynth excels at aggregating variables with heterogeneous distributions across a variety of data configurations.
 In the Appendix, we report in figures \ref{fig:1_dgp_r}, \ref{fig:2_dgp_r}, \ref{fig:3_dgp_r}, the variability of the stress values applied to the ranks instead of being applied to the dataset, in our idea this measure represents the \textit{stability} of the estimation procedures.